-Mental health research and advocacy is new at the Center. has to be resolved urgently.
-While mental health was identified as a priority in the 2022-Despite these limitations, echoes of hope and change have 2026 Strategic Plan, this is a nascent area of work.
-A team of been ringing in the last couple of years as more young people interested researchers and policy engagement professionals step out to advocate for more investments in mental health have formed a working group to establish a mental health services.
-Some of these young people have had first-hand program at the Center.
-The team was able to receive a grant experience of the challenges resulting from mental illness. to run its first project.
-APHRC, in partnership with Sustainable Their rallying call is that, like other health challenges, mental Health Services (Sierra Leone) and Réseau de Promotion de illness is treatable and should not prevent one from leading la Santé Mentale au Sénégal (REPOSAMS), is implementing a productive life. the Catalyze - Mental Health project.
-In countries such Sahid Bangura is one such champion for mental health. as Senegal and Sierra Leone, where the understanding of A social worker and mental health advocate, he heads mental health is limited, much awareness is needed so that Creating Opportunities for Disadvantaged Persons (CODaP), communities can understand the occurring forms of mental a youth-led organization based in Freetown, Sierra Leone. disorders.
-The study aims to create supportive communities Bangura links young people struggling with substance and foster system-level changes by collating evidence on abuse to facilities where they can access clinical care and youth mental health in each country. rehabilitation.
-He also convenes community sensitization Early findings from this project show that one critical fora and visits schools where he speaks to young people about alcohol and substance abuse.
+Mental health research and advocacy is new at the Center.
+While mental health was identified as a priority in the 2022-2026 Strategic Plan, this is a nascent area of work.
+A team of interested researchers and policy engagement professionals have formed a working group to establish a mental health program at the Center.
+The team was able to receive a grant to run its first project.
+APHRC, in partnership with Sustainable Health Services (Sierra Leone) and Réseau de Promotion de la Santé Mentale au Sénégal (REPOSAMS), is implementing the Catalyze - Mental Health project.
+In countries such as Senegal and Sierra Leone, where the understanding of mental health is limited, much awareness is needed so that communities can understand the occurring forms of mental disorders.
+The study aims to create supportive communities and foster system-level changes by collating evidence on youth mental health in each country.

-challenge for mental health promotion in Senegal is the (mis)conception that mental illness is solely psychosis.
-For Sahid, his passion is fueled by an experience very close This lack of awareness, and therefore misunderstanding of to home: "During the war, my brother suffered an injury mental illness and stigma, is pervasive across many other that led to a mental breakdown.
-Because of this, our family countries in SSA.
-Cultural beliefs further compound this abandoned him.
-I could not bear to see yet do nothing about stigma, as mental illness is thought to be a result of negative it.
-My graduate studies in social work gave me insight into and harmful spirituality.
-Further, people with mental illness mental illness.
-I looked for my brother and took him to Kissy are perceived to be dangerous.
-Due to these attitudes, Hospital, where he got help.
-Now he is married, has a family, conversations on mental illness, and by extension, mental and works as a teacher," he recounts. disorders, are shunned and not easily accepted.
-Even worse, people with mental illness, particularly those with psychotic Experiences of recovery such as these are providing symptoms like Mamadou, are abandoned and neglected opportunities for demystifying mental illness among by their family members, left to be ostracized by other communities.
-However, much more needs to be done by community members.
-In Senegal, for example, people with way of evidence generation and policy action.
-Consequently, psychosis are commonly physically, verbally, and sexually investments towards mental well-being must take center abused or kept prisoners within the confines of their own stage alongside other health priorities in SSA. family houses.
+Early findings from this project show that one critical challenge for mental health promotion in Senegal is the (mis)conception that mental illness is solely psychosis.
+This lack of awareness, and therefore misunderstanding of mental illness and stigma, is pervasive across many other countries in SSA.
+Cultural beliefs further compound this stigma, as mental illness is thought to be a result of negative and harmful spirituality.
+Further, people with mental illness are perceived to be dangerous.
+Due to these attitudes, conversations on mental illness, and by extension, mental disorders, are shunned and not easily accepted.
+Even worse, people with mental illness, particularly those with psychotic symptoms like Mamadou, are abandoned and neglected by their family members, left to be ostracized by other community members.
+In Senegal, for example, people with psychosis are commonly physically, verbally, and sexually abused or kept prisoners within the confines of their own

-The mental health working group is encouraged by the Mamadou has since been diagnosed with mental illness and success of their first project and is inspired to develop is currently on life-long medication.
-He disclosed that none of a program that will develop interventions leading to his family members had ever visited him during the year-long transformative impact on the millions of Africans living with stay at the mental health facility in Tambacounda, Senegal. mental illness and their families.
-Onwards and upwards!
+Mamadou has since been diagnosed with mental illness and is currently on life-long medication.
+He disclosed that none of his family members had ever visited him during the year-long stay at the mental health facility in Tambacounda, Senegal.
 Mamadou hopes to be discharged soon, even though he does not know whether his family will welcome him back and is unsure of how to pick up the pieces of his life.

 Common mental health problems in SSA include affective and behavioral disorders, post-traumatic stress, suicidal behavior, and psychosis.
 Adolescents and young people present a particularly vulnerable lot, and strategic learning is needed to understand the drivers of mental illness within this group and the general population.
 The lack of sufficient epidemiological evidence limits the full view of the causes and burden of mental illness conditions in the SSA region.
 Because of the differences in the social and environmental contexts across the SSA region, it should be expected that the prevalence and drivers of mental illness in the region will vary.
-This scarcity of data and evidence for mental health
+This scarcity of data and evidence for mental health has to be resolved urgently.